theCastleBuilder/Acute-myeloid-leukemia/README.md

 NR4A1 activation can explain the downregulation of MYC and NFkB pathway activities which we observed after PROGENy and DoRothEA run ([Salix Boulet et al., 2022](https://www.sciencedirect.com/science/article/pii/S2590255522000014?via%3Dihub)).

-One of the most activated TF in our research (top 25 by DoRothEA) was MEIS1, a transcriptional regulator  parciticated in hematopoiesis, megakaryocyte lineage development and also can act as cofactor of HOX genes especially in the induction of myeloid leukemias.
+One of the most activated TF in our research (top 25 by DoRothEA) was MEIS1, a transcriptional regulator  parciticated in hematopoiesis, megakaryocyte lineage development that also can act as cofactor of HOX genes especially in the induction of myeloid leukemias.
 Both MEIS1 and HOXA9 were activated in our AML samples which conforms to most literature sources about their co-overexpression, associated with poor prognosis ([Cailin T. Collins and Jay L. Hess, 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5653247/)).

 It is worth noting that we did not find any controversial data about MEIS activation during AML.
 That’s why we chose MEIS1 for subsequent Kaplan-Meier survival analysis ([Kaplan_Meier_Analysis](Kaplan_Meier_Analysis.ipynb)).
 For doing this we took an AML dataset with overall survival (OS) data.
 Patients with NA values were excluded, and finally 123 patients were taken into analysis.
 Then the patients were divided in two groups depending on the level of MEIS1 expression (the median value was chosen as the threshold).